 Serve up cute little individual serving of this delectable Crock-Pot Lemon Cheesecake In A Jar to your family or party guests for dessert!
 Yes, cheesecake in a jar…cooked in your slow cooker!

 Slow Cooker Lemon Cheesecake In A Jar

 Cheesecake is my Kryptonite and weakness.
 There really has not been a cheesecake that I have not loved.
 And I love making cheesecake too.
 Luckily I had some cream cheese in the fridge and set about making a cheesecake to satisfy my sweet tooth.

-But I didn’t want to do a full cheesecake (besides fellow crock-pot lady Katie already did that) instead I wanted to try something just a wee bit different.
+But I didn’t want to do a full cheesecake (because we already did that) instead I wanted to try something just a wee bit different.

-Individual cheesecakes in a jar are great for various reasons
+Individual cheesecakes in a jar are great for various reasons:

 - Portion control – less likely to eat more than one serving when they are in individual jars